sriramragav/GettingAndCleaningData/README.md

 url <- "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip"
 download.file(url,destfile="project.zip")

 The process of unzipping is manual.
 By choosing a suitable unzipping program (like winzip or 7-zip), the contents of the zip file are extracted to the same folder set by the working directory.
+At the end of this process, you end up with the following:
+       * UCI HAR Dataset folder - with "test" and "train" subfolders
+       * activity_labels.txt, features.txt, features_info.txt and readme.txt files
+       * test and train subfolderes contain x_test/train, y_test/train and subject_test/train txt files.
+       * The "Inertial signals" folder present in both the test and train subfolders are not considered for the purposes of tha assignment.
+This is because, even if the values were to be included during the creation of a dataset, the columns would have to be filtered during subsequent processing (see Step 2 of the requirement of this project).
+Also, the Course Discussion here (https://class.coursera.org/getdata-015/forum/thread?thread_id=26 - Question: Do we need an inertial folder) points to the same fact I have stated here.

+The following commands reads contents of all the